 A: The best mechanical pencil for architectural drawings will vary depending on the individual’s needs and preferences.
 Some popular options include the rOtring 800, Pentel GraphGear 1000, Uni Kuru Toga Roulette, Zebra M-701 and Staedtler Mars Technico 780.

-A: The lifespan of a mechanical pencil will depend on the brand and quality of the pencil, as well as the frequency of use.
+A: The lifespan of a mechanical pencil will depend on the brand, quality of the pencil and the frequency of use.
 Generally, a high-quality mechanical pencil can last for several years with proper care and maintenance.

-A: It depends on your needs.
-If you want a more precise drawing and thinner lines, 0.5mm or 0.3mm will be a better choice for you.
+A: If you want a more precise drawing and thinner lines, 0.5mm or 0.3mm will be a better choice for you.
 On the other hand, 0.7mm has a bigger dot and a thicker line size.